-Find broken coax cables using this tester and your oscilloscopeDesigned by Land Boards, LLC, Ships from United States of America
+Find broken coax cables using this tester and your oscilloscopeDesigned by Land Boards, LLC in United States of America

 Wiki Page for the Fast Pulse Generator What is it?
 Fast Edge Pulse Generator for use as a Time Domain Reflectometer (TDR).
 Used to measure cable length and test continuity/termination of 50 or 75 O...Read More…